Cost to Stain a Fence

 This is important to make sure that your fence is protected from water and to avoid having to re-stain your exterior even sooner than expected.

 Make sure to fill up any open holes, gaps or wide cracks with wood filler to protect your fence from rain and bad weather conditions.
-Again, making sure to dry thoroughly before moving on.
+Again, make sure to dry thoroughly before moving on.

 Smoothing Surface